 Students study one of the following segments: Philosophy of Education segment: some connected issues in social and political philosohpy, and their implications for educational theory and practice.
 Includes: freedom, compulsion and the aims of education; neutrality of education systems, schools, teachers and courses; and justice and equality.
 Educational Psychology segment: introduction to selected aspects of on-going research activities in educational psychology.
 The area is selected following discussions with staff members.
-Soci ology of Education segment: more detailed and extensive examination of central topics studied in the pass strand.
+Sociology of Education of central topics studied in the pass strand.
 Consideration of selected issues to do with social theory, the nature of the sociological enterprise and sociological methods.

-58.794 Advanced Education 2
+58.794 Advanced Education 2 F 1CCH